wp-plugins/pwp-lytebox/readme.txt

 == Description ==

-The fast and simple way to make all links pointing to images open in popup modal window.

 Plugin uses light-weight Lytebox js-project by Markus F. Hay (http://lytebox.com, Creative Commons Attribution 3.0 License).

 After activate, plugin will make modal-window-openable every link with href="...image" found in post (or page, or custom post) content.